aarong/feedme-client/DEV.md

   with `err` as an argument.
 If an `err` argument is not present, then the `disconnect` event must be emitted with no arguments.

-  The client will not call this method unless the transport state is `connecting` or `connected`.
+  The library will not call this method unless the transport state is `connecting` or `connected`.

 ### Transport Events